 All programs at Los Medanos College have student learning outcomes.
-The General Education program at LMC has a model that currently integrates five SLOsinto all courses listed in the areas of Natural Sciences, Social and Behavioral Sciences, Arts and Humanities, and Ethnic/Multicultural Studies.
-Please note that - while courses that fulfill requirements in Language and Rationality: English Composition/Communication and Analytical Thinking transfer as general education courses - they have not been required to integrate the five GE SLOs because they were historically considered "competencies" for the College's local associate degree, rather than courses with integrated GE outcomes.
-This is a discrepancy that LMC is addressing in the revision of its GE model now underway.
-With this exception, courses approved as General Education for the College's local associate degree in the above disciplinary groupings (Boxes A, B, C, and E) integrate the five SLOs listed in the table above, which broadly align with the competencies in this Standard.
-Since students must take a minimum of 18 units of general education to earn a local associate degree - of which 12 must include LMC's integrated GE SLOs, and must complete CSU transfer requirements for an Associate Degree for Transfer - graduates who have earned an associate degree have demonstrated proficiency in the competencies identified in this standard this Standard.
-The College is currently investigating the degree to which students who graduate with Certificates of Achievement in career technical education programs also demonstrate these competencies.
+All courses in the College's General Education program must demonstrate that students have achieved GE student learning outcomes, which broadly align with the competencies in this Standard.
+Since students must take a minimum of 18 units of General Education to earn a local associate degree, and must complete CSU transfer requirements for an Associate Degree for Transfer, graduates who have earned an associate degree have demonstrated proficiency in the competencies identified in this Standard.
+The College is currently investigating the degree to which students who graduate with

+Certificates of Achievement in career technical education programs also demonstrate these competencies.
 To make that determination, programs are mapping their competencies to those in this Standard.
 At the time of this writing, 12 out of 26 of these programs have completed the mapping, and most indicate that their program-level outcomes align with these competencies.

 GE Criteria for Course Approval LMC 2019-2020 College Catalog Pg.
 59-GE LMC 2019-2020 College Catalog Pg.
-63-Program or Degree Information LMC 2019-2020 College Catalog Pg.
-58-Math & Reading Requirements GE Committee Minutes-23Oct2019 CTE Committee Minutes-12Nov2019 CTE Committee Minutes-10Dec2019 II.A.12.
+63-Program or Degree Information CTE Committee Meeting Agenda PSLOs-ILOs\12Nov2019 CTE Certificate Programs certification of broad competencies II.A.12.
 The institution requires of all of its degree programs a component of general education based on a carefully considered philosophy for both associate and baccalaureate degrees that is clearly stated in its catalog.
 The institution, relying on faculty expertise, determines the appropriateness of each course for inclusion in the general education curriculum, based upon student learning outcomes and competencies appropriate to the degree level.
 The learning outcomes include a student's preparation for and acceptance of responsible participation in civil society, skills for lifelong learning and application of learning, and a broad comprehension of the development of knowledge, practice, and interpretive approaches in the arts and humanities, the sciences, mathematics, and social sciences.
 (ER 12)